• No state can operates in isolation, says Ambode

 He added that NACTEST “is a holistic document that spells out the roles of ministries, departments and agencies (MDAs), civil society organisations (CSOs) and Community-based organisations.
 There is no agency that can work alone to ensure security of life and property in the country.

-“We have come to Lagos is to put the structure for implementation in place.
+“Why we have come to Lagos is to put the structure for implementation in place.
 That is the real reason we have come to Lagos to hold this national workshop.
 Most times, local government chairmen do not know that they are the Chief Security Officer for their local governments.”

 He, therefore, described the initiative as the wake-up call, insisting that all stakeholders need “to work with the security agencies within their councils and in their state and federal.
 This would ensure that at all tiers of government; efforts are done to ensure security within the country.